KAIZN-io/Voy/README.md

 2. Open http://localhost:5000/

 ### 4.1 Run the app in Docker
-1. Start the app with `docker-compose up -d p`.
+1. Start the app with `docker-compose up -d voy`.
 2. Open http://localhost/ (Port maybe different depending on your `.env` configuration.)

 # Database migrations